 Flying to Patagonian airports from Santiago, Chile

-Chile has the advantage that all flights from Santiago fly from the same airport,unlike Buenos Aires.
-Chileans have two airlines which fly national flights LATAM and Sky airline.
+Chile has the advantage that all flights from Santiago fly from the same airport, unlike Buenos Aires.
+Chileans have two airlines that fly national flights LATAM and Sky airline.
 Sky is a local low-cost airline.
 Both companies serve in the same airports.
 From Santiago, you can get daily direct flights to Patagonian airports in:

 - Puerto Montt (north) where scenic road Carretera Austral begins